ianchristani/Cybersecurity-Dictionary-Generator/readme.txt

-The Dictionay Generator build dictionary based in informations provided (from 1 up to 3) to use in PENTESTS.
+The Dictionay Generator was builded using FastAPI and it builds an password list based in informations provided (from 1 up to 3) to use in PENTESTS.
 Please remember:

 1. special characters are already included as options